-In 2023, Big I CT was instrumental in the passage of HB6621, which reduces the paperwork obligations on surplus lines wholesalers.
-The law removes the quarterly requirement to submit a signed affidavit to the Insurance Department, and instead, requires brokers to keep (1) all documentation on the broker's and insured's diligent efforts to procure the full amount of insurance from an authorized insurer, and (2) information on each policy placed in the surplus lines market.
-The documentation and information must be kept as the commissioner prescribes and be made available for his examination upon request.
+In 2023, Big I CT was instrumental in the passage of HB6621, which reduces the paperwork obligation on surplus lines wholesalers.
+The law removes the quarterly requirement to submit a signed affidavit to the Insurance Department and, instead, requires brokers to keep (1) all documentation on the authorized insurer, and (2) information on each policy placed in the surplus lines market.
+The documentation and information must be kept as the commissioner prescribes and be made available for CID examination upon request.